Generic name: levothyroxine sodium

-Distribution – Circulating thyroid hormones are greater than 99% bound to plasma proteins, including thyroxine binding globulin (TBG), thyroxine binding prealbumin (TBPA), and albumin (TBA), whose capacities and affinities vary for each hormone.
-The higher affinity of both TBG and TBPA for T 4 partially explains the higher serum levels, slower metabolic clearance, and longer half-life of T 4 compared to T 3.
+Circulating thyroid hormones are greater than 99% bound to plasma proteins, including thyroxine binding globulin (TBG), thyroxine binding prealbumin (TBPA), and albumin (TBA), whose capacities and affinities vary for each hormone.
+The higher affinity of both TBG and TBPA for T4 partially explains the higher serum levels, slower metabolic clearance, and longer half life of T4 compared to T3.
 Protein bound thyroid hormones exist in reverse equilibrium with small amounts of free hormone.
 Only unbound hormone is metabolically active.
-Many drugs and physiologic conditions affect the binding of thyroid hormones to serum proteins [ See Warnings and Precautions (5) and Drug Interactions (7)].
-Thyroid hormones do not readily cross the placental barrier [ See Warnings and Precautions (5) and Use in Specific Populations (8)].
+Many drugs and physiologic conditions affect the binding of thyroid hormones to serum proteins [see Drug Interactions (7)].
+Thyroid hormones do not readily cross the placental barrier [see Use in Specific Populations (8.1)].

-Elimination – Thyroid hormones are primarily eliminated by the kidneys.
+Thyroid hormones are primarily eliminated by the kidneys.
 A portion of the conjugated hormone reaches the colon unchanged, where it is hydrolyzed and eliminated in feces as the free hormones.
-Urinary excretion of T 4 decreases with age.
+Urinary excretion of T4 decreases with age.

 1 3 to 4 days in hyperthyroidism, 9 to 10 days in hypothyroidism.